 If you ask an adult what’s most important to them, independence, good health, and the ability to afford their lifestyle are probably at the top of the list.
-In fact, a recent AARP survey found that nearly 80% of folks over 50 want to continue living in their homes for as long as possible.
+In fact, a recent AARP survey found that 77% of folks over 50 want to continue living in their homes for as long as possible — a number that has been consistent for more than a decade. .

 In order to maintain their independence and health while residing in their home, many aging adults need some form of custodial care, home health aide services, or in home nurse care.
 And as anyone living in the United States knows, long term care expenses can really add up.
 So if you or a loved one are anticipating a need for care, you might be wondering how you’ll afford it—and that’s where long term care insurance comes in.